Influenza: Seasonal Flu 2017-2018

 Those who should not be vaccinated before talking to their primary care provider include:

-- Those who have had a severe allergic reaction to an influenza vaccination in the past (pain, swelling, and redness at the site of injection are not considered severe; any other symptoms should be reported to a physician prior to administration)
+- Those who have had a severe allergic reaction to an influenza vaccination in the past (e.g., anaphylaxis) after previous dose of influenza vaccine or to vaccine component

 - Persons with moderate to severe acute illness with or without fever until symptoms are relieved